Describe a kind of foreign food you like and you have had: IELTS Speaking Cue Card

 What other foreign foods would you like to try in the future?

 I would love to try Thai food, especially Pad Thai and green curry.
 I've heard they have amazing flavors and unique ingredients.
-I’m also interested in exploring Italian cuisine, particularly authentic pasta dishes, as I enjoy cooking and would like to learn more about different cooking techniques.
+Additionally, I'd like to explore Italian cuisine more, particularly authentic pasta dishes, as I enjoy cooking and tasting different types of pasta.

-How do you think trying foreign foods can impact your cooking skills?
+How do you think cooking foreign food can enhance cultural understanding?

 Practice other cue cards